 New Pronoun choices

 When students change their preferred names in PeopleSoft, it will be seamlessly changed in Canvas.
 The students also have the ability to add pronouns in Canvas.
-The list of available pronouns has been expanded and so there is hopefully a suitable pronoun name for each student that we have identified so far.
+The list of available pronouns has been expanded and so there is hopefully a suitable pronoun name for each student.
 The newer options are available if students would like to revisit.
 Brian asked the group to report any pronouns that may have been missed in the latest update.

 Student Email